Richard Branson says he 'can't wait' to rocket to space Sunday

 A review of the company’s third flight to space in May — which reached an altitude of 55 miles — showed everything went well and paved the way for the necessary FAA permission.

-Alongside Branson will be three Virgin Galactic mission specialists: Chief astronaut instructor Beth Moses, lead operations engineer Colin Bennett, and government affairs VP Sirisha Bandla.
-Virgin Galactic pilots Dave Mackay and Michael Masucci will pilot the company’s VSS Unity spacecraft.
+Alongside Branson will be three Virgin Galactic mission specialists: Chief astronaut instructor Beth Moses, lead operations engineer Colin Bennett, and government affairs vice president Sirisha Bandla.
+Virgin Galactic pilots Dave Mackay and Michael Masucci will be at the controls of the company’s VSS Unity spacecraft.

 Virgin Galactic said it will livestream the spaceflight.
 A feed will be available on Twitter, YouTube and Facebook.

-In Truth or Consequences, New Mexico, Branson showed off Unity, the rocket that will reach three and a half thousand miles per hour in eight seconds Sunday, and the aircraft that it will launch from.
+In Truth or Consequences, New Mexico, Branson showed off Unity, the rocket that will reach 3,500 mph in eight seconds Sunday, and the aircraft from which it will launch.

-"I always envisioned as a kid that a spaceship should look like this," Branson said.
+"I always envisioned as a kid that a spaceship should look like this," he said.
 "I just though that that’s how you should fly to space."

 "It’s going to be quite a ride," Branson said.